Fatigue is a common symptom of several conditions and serious diseases, but in most cases it is caused by simple lifestyle factors.

 Although you may have heard that you should drink eight, 8-ounce (237-ml) glasses of water daily, you may require more or less than this depending on your weight, age, gender and level of activity.

 The key is drinking enough to maintain good hydration levels.
-Here are some common signs of dehydration.
+Common symptoms of dehydration include thirst, fatigue, dizziness, and headaches.

 Summary: Even mild dehydration may reduce energy levels and alertness.
 Make sure to drink enough to replace fluid lost during the day.

 There's no shortage of beverages that promise to provide quick energy.